 My whole soul out to thee.”

-The cavern here may symbolise the cave where the sun goes during the winter.
-Or the place where grief seems to take us.
-A place where the world still turns, even though your would has fallen apart.
+The cavern here may symbolise the cave where the sun goes, during the winter, or the place where grief seems to take us; a place where the world still turns, even though your world has fallen apart.
 The cave was also seen as the womb, the matrix of the universe, the physical place of rebirth.
 Death and rebirth are the most common motifs in all initiation rites.
-Indeed, Joseph Campbell wrote that, “rites …together with the mythologies that support them, constitute the second womb…mythology being the womb of mankind’s initiation in to life and death.”
-Sadly though, may of us have been denied, or have forgotten our myths and our ancestors’ rituals surrounding death and grief.
+Indeed, Joseph Campbell wrote that: “rites …together with the mythologies that support them, constitute the second womb…mythology being the womb of mankind”s initiation in to life and death.”
+Sadly, though, may of us have been denied, or have forgotten, our myths, and our ancestors” rituals surrounding death and grief.

-Every culture from the Vikings to the Sri Lankan’s venerated their dead, and marked out that sorrowful ground.
-It is believed that sky burials have taken place in Tibet for as many as 11,000 years.
-Where, in a high place, the dead person is cut into pieces, and left for the vultures.
-Due to their belief in reincarnation, the vultures were seen to take the body away to the heavens where the person would remain until their next reincarnation.
+Every culture, from the Vikings to the Sri Lankan”s, venerated their dead, and marked out that sorrowful ground.
+It is believed that sky burials have taken place in Tibet for as many as eleven thousand years, where, in a high place, the dead person is cut into pieces, and left for the vultures.
+Owing to their belief in reincarnation, the vultures were seen to take the body away to the heavens, where the person would remain, until their next reincarnation.

-In other cultures wine was poured over the body, while words of enchantment and protection were spoken.
-The Vikings laid their dead in boats, waggons, or beside horses, and with grave goods of amber and furs, before they were set on fire.
-Similarly in Egypt the deceased person was laid to rest with everything the Egyptians believed they would need in the afterlife.
-Joseph Campbell recorded that “for the planting folk of the fertile steeps and tropical jungles, death is a natural phase of life comparable to the moment of the planting of the seed, for rebirth.”
+In other cultures, wine was poured over the body, while words of enchantment and protection were spoken.
+The Vikings laid their dead in boats, waggons, or beside horses, with grave goods, of amber and furs, before they were set on fire.
+Similarly, in Egypt, the deceased person was laid to rest, with everything the Egyptians believed they would need in the afterlife.
+Joseph Campbell recorded that: “for the planting folk of the fertile steeps and tropical jungles, death is a natural phase of life, comparable to the moment of the planting of the seed, for rebirth.”

-In Shamanic Voices, Joan Halifax recounts an Aua Eskimo Shaman who said, “When at the end of life we draw our last breath that is not the end.
+In Shamanic Voices, Joan Halifax recounts an Aua Eskimo Shaman who said: “When, at the end of life, we draw our last breath, that is not the end.
 We wake to consciousness again, we come to life again, and all this is effected through the medium of the soul.
-Therefore it is that we regard the soul as the greatest and most incomprehensible of all.”
+Therefore, it is that we regard the soul as the greatest and most incomprehensible of all.”

-The Zoroastrians believed that “at death the soul hovers over the body for the three nights.
-On the first night the soul contemplates the words of its past life.
-On the second it contemplates its thoughts, and on the third it contemplates its deeds.”
-In Tibetan Buddhism, when the consciousness of an individual passes through the Bardo, the visions encountered there are a reflection of both one’s own personality and karma.
-It is also written that “at the exact moment of death the soul first experiences the colourless light of emptiness, which bathes it.
-If one merges with this light at this opportunity, one is saved.
-Most people, however, first fall unconscious and then are shocked back into consciousness by the terror of recognition that they are dead.”
-They want to hold on to their personality, and because of this it is said that the soul is returned once more to the round of rebirth.
+The Zoroastrians believe that: “at death, the soul hovers over the body for the three nights.
+On the first night, the soul contemplates the words of its past life.
+On the second, it contemplates its thoughts and, on the third, it contemplates its deeds.”
+In Tibetan Buddhism, when the consciousness of an individual passes through the Bardo, the visions encountered there are a reflection of both one”s own personality and karma.
+It is also written that: “at the exact moment of death, the soul first experiences the colourless light of emptiness, which bathes it.
+If one merges with this light, at this opportunity, one is saved.
+Most people, however, first fall unconscious, and then are shocked back into consciousness, by the terror of recognition that they are dead.”
+They want to hold on to their personality and, because of this, it is said that the soul is returned, once more, to the round of rebirth.